mariomazzaferro/cryptoPrompts/README.md

 # Project Name: CRYPTO PROMPTS

-There is a subreddit called <a href="https://www.reddit.com/r/WritingPrompts/">r/WritingPrompts</a>, where millions of writers and wanna be writers contribute to create new content.
-Crypto Prompts is the implementation of that idea in the Polygon Network (blockchain).
+There is a subreddit called <a href="https://www.reddit.com/r/WritingPrompts/">r/WritingPrompts</a>, where millions of writers and wanna-be writers contribute to create new content.
+Crypto Prompts implements that idea in the Polygon Network (blockchain).
 Here, Prompts are perpetual objects carved into the blockchain, allowing the author to mint Non-Fungible Token Licenses that can be sold, auctioned, transferred, etc. Furthermore, users can branch any published Prompt creating a "Branch Prompt" with new content related to the "Root Prompt".
 Branch Prompts can be